ch264/Kibblr/README.md

 ### Kibblr
 Short explanation of the project (1-2 sentences) - what is the goal of the project and/or main functionality?
-Kibblr is a yelp like app for users to leave reviews about restaurants, rating them on their dog friendliness
+Kibblr is a yelp like web application that allows users to leave reviews about restaurants, rating them on their dog friendliness.
+A user can sign up and login, search for a place that already exists in the database and navigate to that page to leave a review.
+A user can also go to a page that lists all restaurants in the database.

 Link to project hosted on Heroku https://kibblr.herokuapp.com/